-Passing maths and English GCSE is compulsory, so anyone who scored less than four (or an old-style grade ‘C’), will have take exam resits which usually take place in November.
+Passing maths and English GCSE is compulsory, so anyone who scored less than four (or an old-style grade ‘C’), will have take exam resits.

-It’s up to you whether you want to retake any other GCSE but if you do, you may need to wait until the following summer to do them – you’ll also need to resit the whole exam and not just the parts you didn’t do so well on.
+It’s up to you whether you want to retake any other GCSE.
+If you do, you may need to wait until the following summer to do them.
+You’ll also need to resit the whole exam and not just the parts you didn’t do so well on.

 Retaking A-levels might also be a necessity if you’re set on going to university and need particular grades to study a certain subject.

 In most cases, your school or college will pay for you to retake the GCSE exams, but double check as some might not and you may have to cover part or all of the costs involved.

 Set out a study timetable for your exam resits